Praesentia/MedKitSecurity-Swift/README.md

-# MedKit Security
+# SecurityKit for Apple Operating Systems

 ## Synopsis

 MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

-MedKitSecurity is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain, MedKitMIP and SecurityKit.
-MedKitSecurity implements the SecurityKit SecurityManager protocol for Apple Operating Systems (AOS), including iOS and macOS.
+SecurityKitAOS is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain, MedKitMIP and SecurityKit.
+SecurityKitAOS implements the SecurityKit SecurityManager protocol for Apple Operating Systems (AOS), including iOS and macOS.